Tired of scrolling? Download a PDF version for easier offline reading and sharing with coworkers.

 What is B2B eCommerce?
 A Definition.

-The simple definition of B2B eCommerce is an online transaction where both parties involved are businesses.
+A simple definition of B2B eCommerce is an online transaction where both parties involved are businesses.

 Key B2B eCommerce Stats